Water Treatment Plant

 The city's Water Treatment Plant has been in service since the late 1920’s.
 The structure itself was constructed in 1890 where it served as a power house and an ice house for a period of years before becoming the Water Treatment Plant.

 The Marysville Reservoir located on Raymond Road was constructed in 2008 and put into service in 2009.
 The reservoir has a capacity of 1.39 billion gallons of water.
 The city started using the water in the reservoir as a drinking water source in the fall of 2009.
 There is a 2.1 mile gravel path around the top of the reservoir that provides many people a source of exercise.
 All visitors shall abide by the guidelines posted for reservoir use.
-No recreational activity is permitted in the reservoir due to its use as a drinking water source for the public.
+Fishing and boating is permitted.
+View park rules for details.

 Inflatable Dam & Pump Station